ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 Next, we need to assign H. pylori status.
 We do this by giving each simulant an H. pylori percentile using a uniform distribution between 0 and 1 ``np.random.uniform()``.
 Using the simulant's atrophic state obtained in the previous step, and age, assign H. pylori status using the table above.
 Those who have propensity below the fraction are positive.

-To derive the table with uncertainty intervals use the following set of equations.
-This is the odds ratio after adjusting for age and sex.
+To derive f_i+ and f_i- for the above table with uncertainty intervals use the following set of equations:

 +-----------+----------------------------+---------------------------+